-Any change of program may delay a student's graduation date.
-Only those courses that transfer into the new program are included in the calculation of the qualitative and quantitative standards of satisfactory academic progress.
+Any change of program may delay a student's graduation date If a student changes a program of study, only courses that are applicable to the new program of study, including elective and restricted elective coursework, will be considered for the purposes of the calculation of the quantitative and qualitative standards of satisfactory academic progress on a going forward basis.
 Prior to September 2009, courses taken under the previous program of study were designated with the symbol "#" preceding the grade value.